-That is, that tinny sound that can cause you to hear your own voice or maybe even a delay in the conversation.
-No matter which, echo in a headset is hard to cope with when trying to do your job on the phone.
+You know, that tinny sound in your headset that can cause you to hear your own voice or maybe even a delay in the conversation.
+No matter which, echo in a headset is a very frustrating situation.

 I’m going to break this blog down into two sections.

+THE GOOD NEWS?
 Echo in a headset is normally something that’s quick and easy to resolve.
-Try the suggestions below to see if these will help rid your headset of unwanted echo.
+Try the suggestions below to see if any of these clears up the problem.

 - Try turning down the volume on your phone